KauzClay/docs-tap/cartographer-conventions/install-conv-service.hbs.md

    Where:

-   - `VERSION-NUMBER` is the version of the package listed in step 1 above.
+   - `VERSION-NUMBER` is the version of the package listed earlier.
-   - `VALUES-FILE` is the path to the file created in step 3.
+   - `VALUES-FILE` is the path to the file you created earlier.

    For example: